hadiahmad06/osiris-workout-planner/README.md

    - If this is not possible, I can create my own dataset using statistics online regarding lifts, as well as user data.

 ## Recent Updates

+### Jan 31, 2025
+   - Created counterparts for `WorkoutEntry` and `ExerciseEntry` that use composition to store temporary data, like `nextOrder` which dictates the index of the next exercise or set.
+   - Created [`SlideViews`](Osiris/Models/Animation/SlideViews.swift) which takes 2 views and animates them when a binding is changed.
+   - [`WorkoutView`](Osiris/Views/Menu/Tabs/Today/Workout/WorkoutView.swift) is be animated with [`WeekView`](Osiris/Views/Menu/Tabs/Today/WeekView.swift), while still being able to animate newly created views, [`WorkoutStartView`](Osiris/Views/Menu/Tabs/Today/Workout/WorkoutStartView.swift) and [`WorkoutEndView`](Osiris/Views/Menu/Tabs/Today/Workout/WorkoutEndView.swift).
+   - [`WeekView`](Osiris/Views/Menu/Tabs/Today/WeekView.swift) now has an option to start a workout.
+It also lists the user's workout plans, but there is no way to add or create plans yet.

 ### Jan 23-30, 2025
    - Fixed `changes` in [`ProfileService`](Osiris/Models/User/ProfileService.swift) so that it uses a queue rather than a list, allowing for changes to be pushed asynchronously.